post-self/post-self.github.io/about/contributing.md

 ...
 ```

+There is a template, `entry/_posts/template.md`, upon which you can base your submission.

 #### Posts

 If you're writing a story, you must name the file with the date it will be published and the title all lowercase and dash-ified, like so: `YYYY-MM-DD-the-title.md`.
 All stories go in the folder named `entry/_posts`.